hernanmd/COVID-2019/README.md

 # Introduction

-Analysis of Coronavirus outbreak genomic data with Pharo 8.x
+Analysis of Coronavirus outbreak data with Pharo 8.x

 # Installation